 - Contractor Milestones – internal milestones that the contractor team must meet to win business (7)

 Note: We use 5 phases below.
-The full Shipley BD model has 7 phases.
+The full Shipley model has 7 phases.
 The first 2 phases are before a specific opportunity is identified.
 In our breakdown we just concern ourselves with the 5 phases where you are working on identified opportunities.

 It all comes together as shown below in the one schematic.
 There are 5 Phases and 29 items that you need to manage across 5 element types.
 By element I mean a category like Customer Milestone.
 By item I mean one thing to manage such as the RFI Release date.